 Based on our broad experience and our in-depth knowledge of our clients’ industries, we are recognized as a leading firm in energy and technology.
 Core practice areas include project development and finance; corporate transactions; complex business litigation; international arbitration; antitrust; intellectual property; environmental; compliance and enforcement; tax; employee benefits; and real estate.

-For more than 175 years, Baker Botts has delivered results-oriented services, establishing us as a leading law firm.
+Baker Botts is a globally respected law firm with 725 lawyers and 15 offices around the world.
+We are driven by the highest ethical and professional standards.
+This professionalism, combined with industry knowledge and insights and our understanding of the law, helps us to deliver effective, innovative solutions for our clients.
+For more than 177 years, Baker Botts has delivered results-oriented services, establishing us as a leading law firm.
 Our reputation is complemented by our leadership in government, the judiciary and our communities.
 Regardless of size, sector or jurisdiction of a client, our commitment is to help achieve their business objectives.

-Law Schools attending for OCIs in 2017:
+Law Schools attending for OCIs in 2019:

 Summer associate profile:

 Baker Botts lawyers are selected from the top graduates among the best law schools.
 We have formally established a set of core attributes we seek in candidates; some of which include leadership, collegiality, dedication, and commitment to excellence.

 Summer program components: